AdobeDocs/graphql-mesh-gateway/src/pages/index.md

 Makes Commerce transactional data available to App Builder using Adobe I/O. You can define the events to transmit data each time an event triggers, or only under circumstances defined within configuration rules.

+## Join the conversation

+Join the [#commerce-api-mesh-community](https://magentocommeng.slack.com/archives/C08TH60U290) Slack channel to ask questions, share your work, and connect with other developers interested in API Mesh.

 ## Contributing to this documentation

 We encourage you to participate in our open documentation initiative.
 If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/AdobeDocs/graphql-mesh-gateway) and open a pull request.